 Title: Prep Prescriptions in Indiana 2017-2022: Implications For Clinical Practice

-Description: Our research and subsequent publication focused on social and clinical factors that impact uptake of Pre-exposure Prophylaxis (PrEP), a crucial and effective medication used to prevent the acquisiton of HIV.
+Description: Our research and subsequent publication focused on social and clinical factors that impact uptake of Pre-exposure Prophylaxis (PrEP), a crucial and effective medication used to prevent the acquisition of HIV.
 Data that was obtained from a large healthcare system in the Midwest, and we essentially wanted to understand what common variables led to missed opportunities for PrEP not being prescribed.
 Factors such as, race/ethnicity, gender, payment/insurance method, mode of transmission, and facility where screenings occurred were all taken into account.

 Our study was the first of its kind to investigate missed opportunities for PrEP within the patient care continuum, specifically focusing on the collection of sexual health history during HIV screenings in Indiana.
 In summary, our data indicated that men were more likely than women to receive a PrEP prescription, which may reveal unexplored disparities linked to insufficient sexual health screening among females at increased risk of HIV.
 Options for self-pay insurance and specific patient diagnostic codes were associated with higher odds of obtaining a prescription.
 Additionally, African American individuals were less likely to receive PrEP prescriptions following a negative HIV result.
 Lastly, overall provider engagement in gathering information on sexual health assessments was significantly limited, particularly for women and individuals residing in rural areas.

 Our study is important because it highlights gaps in clinical practice possibly leading to lower PrEP screening and prescription rates.
-The low uptake of PrEP is one of the factors preventing us from addressing the HIV edpidemic in Indiana, and beyond.
+The low uptake of PrEP is one of the factors preventing us from addressing the HIV epidemic in Indiana, and beyond.
 By sharing our findings, we aim to enhance healthcare delivery in Indiana, particularly for individuals at higher risk of acquiring HIV, ensuring they can lead happy and healthy lives.
 Our study is currently available open access on Wiley’s Nursing in Research & Health Journal: https://onlinelibrary.wiley.com/doi/full/10.1002/nur.22354